 - Secondary Hyperparathyroidism (HPT) in adult patients with chronic kidney disease (CKD) on dialysis.
-(1.1) - Hypercalcemia in adult patients with Parathyroid Carcinoma (PC).
+(1.1) Limitations of Use: Sensipar is not indicated for use in patients with CKD who are not on dialysis - Hypercalcemia in adult patients with Parathyroid Carcinoma (PC).
 (1.2) - Hypercalcemia in adult patients with primary HPT for whom parathyroidectomy would be indicated on the basis of serum calcium levels, but who are unable to undergo parathyroidectomy.
 (1.3)

------DOSAGE AND ADMINISTRATION-----
+-DOSAGE AND ADMINISTRATION--

-For all indications, Sensipar should be taken with food or shortly after a meal and should always be taken whole and not divided.

-- Secondary HPT in patients with CKD on dialysis.
-(2.1): - Starting dose is 30 mg once daily. - Titrate dose no more frequently than every 2 to 4 weeks through sequential doses of 30, 60, 90, 120, and 180 mg once daily as necessary to achieve targeted intact parathyroid hormone (iPTH) - iPTH levels should be measured no earlier than 12 hours after most recent dose. - Hypercalcemia in patients with PC or hypercalcemia in patients with primary HPT.
-(2.2): - Starting dose is 30 mg twice daily. - Titrate dose every 2 to 4 weeks through sequential doses of 30 mg twice daily, 60 mg twice daily, 90 mg twice daily, and 90 mg three or four times daily as necessary to normalize serum calcium levels.
+- Sensipar tablets should be taken with food or shortly after a meal (2.1) - Tablets should always be taken whole and not divided (2.1) - Secondary HPT in patients with CKD on dialysis (2.2): - o Starting dose is 30 mg once daily. - Titrate dose no more frequently than every 2 to 4 weeks through sequential doses of 30, 60, 90, 120, and 180 mg once daily as necessary to achieve targeted intact parathyroid hormone (iPTH) levels - iPTH levels should be measured no earlier than 12 hours after most recent dose. - Hypercalcemia in patients with PC or hypercalcemia in patients with primary HPT (2.3): - Starting dose is 30 mg twice daily. - Titrate dose every 2 to 4 weeks through sequential doses of 30 mg twice daily, 60 mg twice daily, 90 mg twice daily, and 90 mg three or four times daily as necessary to normalize serum calcium levels. - Once the maintenance dose has been established, monitor serum calcium approximately monthly for patients with secondary HPT and every 2 months for patients with PC or primary HPT (2.4)